-STROLLING: Also known as "party walk(ing)."
+Council recognition at an Illinois State basketball game STROLLING: Also known as "party walk(ing)."
 An energetic, synchronized dance.
 Typically, National Pan-Hellenic Council (NPHC) organizational members move together in a line expressing pride for their organization.
-In this line, members may express their pride through use of their organization's call, sign or historical information, ritual/custom dances, etc. All of this is done through movements unique to a particular organization.
 Emulating or cutting in/through the line is considered a sign of disrespect.
 UNITED GREEK COUNCIL (UGC): The United Greek Council is the organization that governs some of the culturally based sororities and fraternities on campus.

-Frequently asked questions

-When do students typically join a sorority or fraternity?
+Frequently asked questions When do students typically join a sorority or fraternity?

 Member selection/intake varies by organization and council affiliation.
 NPHC and UGC organizations independently determine when they will consider new members.
 IFC chapters typically take new members throughout the fall and spring semesters.
-CPC organizations take in new members at the beginning of the academic year, and some CPC organizations may take additional new members later in the fall semester and in the spring semester.
+CPC organizations take in new members before the start of the academic year, and some CPC organizations may take additional new members later in the fall semester and in the spring semester.
 How much does it cost to join a sorority or fraternity?